-3. Move down the menu tree by highlighting an entry in the current menu, choosing that entry, and finding the desired entry in the succeeding menu.
+3 Move down the menu tree by highlighting an entry in the current menu, choosing that entry, and finding the desired entry in the succeeding menu.

 AUDITCON provides separate menu trees for volume, container, and external auditing.
-See Chapter 4, "Using AUDITCON for Volume Auditing," on page 33, Chapter 5, "Using AUDITCON for Container Auditing," on page 143, and Chapter 6, "Using AUDITCON to Audit External Audit Trails," on page 231
+See Using AUDITCON for Volume Auditing, Using AUDITCON for Container Auditing, and "Using AUDITCON to Audit External Audit Trails."